 2. Things you can claim

 Hoorah!
-Apart from the standard $300 worth of work expenses everyone can claim without receipts (which will increase to $500 in the 2012-13 period), here are a few other things worth noting:
+Apart from the standard $300 worth of work expenses everyone can claim without receipts, here are a few other things worth noting:

 You can claim on items that cost under $10 “If you keep a track of small items you buy during the year in your diary, you can claim up to a maximum of $200 for these expenses without keeping any receipts,” says Collins.